-The class teacher is responsible for their progress in school, with support from the Inclusion Lead if necessary.
-Parents and carers also have their part to play by making sure they listen to their child read, get them to school every day on time and that they support their child with their targets at home.
+The class teacher is responsible for their progress in school, with support from the SENDCO if necessary.
+Parents and carers also have their part to play by supporting their child at home, making sure they listen to their child read, get them to school every day on time and that they support their child with their targets.